thoschr/kalendar/README.md

 After you've installed these packages, you can run `qmake` (or `qmake-qt5` in Fedora) inside the src folder and then the `make` command.
 You should get the Kalendar executable inside the same folder.

+Note: Kalendar will create the following folder: ~/kalendar, so remember to delete it if you decide to delete Kalendar.

 ### License
 GPLv3